 - Family history of gastric cancer.

-The most commonly prescribed remedy to cure H. pylori is the combination of a stomach shield, which may be Omeprazole 20mg, Ianzoprazole 30mg, Pantoprazole 40mg or Rabeprazole 20mg, with antibiotics, usually Clarithromycin 500mg, Amoxicillin 1000mg or Metronidazole 500mg, which can be used separately or as a combination pill, such as Pyloripac.
+The most commonly prescribed medication to treat H. pylori infection is the combination of proton pump inhibitors, such as omeprazole, Ianzoprazole, pantoprazole, or rabeprazole, with antibiotics, usually clarithromycin 500mg, amoxicillin 1000mg, or metronidazole 500mg, which can be used separately or as a combination pill, such as Pyloripac.

-This treatment should be done during a period of 7 to 14 days, 2 times a day, or according to medical guidance, and must be followed strictly to avoid the development of drug resistant bacteria.
+This treatment should be done for a period of 7 - 14 days, twice a day, or as prescribed.
+This medication regimen must be followed strictly to avoid the development of drug resistant bacteria.

-There are home-based alternatives that can complement medication treatment as they help control stomach symptoms and control the proliferation of bacteria, but they do not replace medical treatment.
+There are some natural alternatives you can use to complement your medical treatment.
+These may help to manage stomach symptoms and control the spread of bacteria, however they do not replace your prescribed treatment.

-The consumption of zinc-rich foods such as oysters, meats, wheat germ and whole grains, for example, in addition to strengthening the immune system, facilitate the healing of ulcers and decrease inflammation in the stomach.
+The consumption of zinc-rich foods such as oysters, meats, wheat germ, and whole grains, for example, help to strength the immune system, speed-up the healing of ulcers, and decrease stomach inflammation.

-The foods that cab help eliminate bacteria in the stomach are natural yogurt, because it is rich in probiotics, or thyme and ginger, because they have antibacterial properties that can also be a great way to help the treatment.
+Food that can help eliminate bacteria in the stomach are natural yogurt (because it is rich in probiotics), or thyme and ginger, as these have antibacterial properties.

-In addition, there are foods that may help to control acidity and lessen the discomfort caused by gastritis, such as bananas and potatoes.
-See an example of of a diet menu for gastritis and ulcer.
+There are also foods that may help to control acidity and lessen the discomfort caused by gastritis, such as bananas and potatoes.